-This is amazing because you actually are turning them into customers before they even attempt a bottom of funnel search.
-You just got them to bypass the tough competition at the bottom of the funnel and become a customer.
+This is amazing because you actually are turning them into customers before they even attempt a bottom-of-funnel search.
+You just got them to bypass the tough competition at the bottom of the marketing funnel and become a customer.

 7. Create Assets For Your Sales Team

-Having a one-pager available to them with quick answers to common questions along with links to your quality top of funnel content will help your sales team to give consistent answers without wasting a lot of time.
+Having a one-pager available to them with quick answers to common questions along with links to your quality top of funnel content will also help your sales team to give consistent answers.

 8. Improves Your Email Marketing

-When somebody comes to your blog through a top of funnel piece of content they are usually not ready to jump into purchasing OR scheduling a demo.
+When somebody comes to your blog post through a top of funnel piece of digital marketing they are usually not ready to jump into purchasing OR scheduling a demo.

 We don’t want to lose the opportunity to add value or reconnect with this potential customer so having some kind of email capture like an ebook or cheat sheet is a great way to grow your email list.

-Lastly, if you are getting a lot of traffic from organic to your blog even if they do not convert or even give your email you are still able to get value.
+Lastly, if you are getting a lot of traffic from organic to your blog, even if they do not convert or give an email, you are still able to get value.